jharenza/drive-template/{{ cookiecutter.repo_name }}/README.md

 * archive/ holds old projects in tar.gz form, and arcus data
 * misc/ holds everything that did not belong elsewhere
 * projects/ holds all lab projects.
 Ideally, each project should be linked to a versioned controlled repository.
 When one datasset is shared between multiple projects/repositories, create a top-level directory to hold the data, and put the repos inside.
-* data/ holds public data used across the lab (hg19 ref genome), or by tools (blast db, vcfanno annotation files).
-This should be organized by data source (encode, ucsc), or tool (star, snpeff, gemini). /mnt/isilon/ris_public contains many reference and tool datasets.
-Check this directory before adding data to ref-data/.
+* data/ holds reference data or datasets that span multiple projects.
+Check /reference_data/ before adding data here.
 * users/ is a free space for lab members to store files that to not fit elsewhere.